The admission standards for the Graduate Certificate program in Cyber Security are as follows:

 - Application fee,

 - Official transcript certifying at least a bachelor's degree.
 All transcripts not in English must be certified as authentic and translated verbatim into English.

 - The minimum requirement for admission is the baccalaureate degree or its equivalent from an accredited institution or current enrollment in a graduate Speed School program.

 - The successful applicant will typically have an undergraduate grade point average of 2.75 or above (on a 4.00 scale).

 - International students whose primary language is not English must show English language proficiency.
-Applicants must either submit an official TOEFL or IELTS score or demonstrate a degree award from an acceptable English language institution.
-The successful applicant will typically have a total TOEFL score of 80 or higher or an overall IELTS score of 6.5 or higher or Duolingo score of 105.
+Applicants must either submit an official TOEFL, IELTS or Duolingo score or demonstrate a degree award from an acceptable English language institution.
+The successful applicant will typically have a total TOEFL score of 80, higher or an overall IELTS score of 6.5 or higher or Duolingo score of 105.

 Students enrolling in this graduate certificate program will need to have sufficient background to be successful.
 Therefore, students must have completed the required course prerequisites, or have equivalent knowledge from courses taken at other universities, or from work experience.
-Prerequisites include courses (or equivalent) such as CECS 130, CECS 310, and CECS 503.
+Prerequisites include courses (or equivalent) such as CSE 130, CSE 310, and CSE 503.

 Students can enroll in a Graduate Certificate program either as a non-degree seeking student or as a student simultaneously enrolled in a graduate degree program and this graduate certificate program.
 Students who wish to earn a graduate degree must meet all admission criteria for the degree program.

 All students enrolled in a graduate certificate program are expected to make steady and satisfactory progress toward the completion of the certificate.
 Students who are not enrolled for a period of more than 12 months will be considered to have withdrawn from the certificate program.
 Students who seek to return after such a period of time must contact the graduate program director.